Get started on your health and wellness journey

 Book your next health session now!

-Sivananda Yoga follows a set structure that includes breath control (pranayama), classic yoga postures (asana) and relaxation.
-Practicing this method is a great introduction to yoga.
+Sivananda Yoga follows a structure set that includes pranayama (breath control), asana (classic yoga postures), and relaxation.
+This yoga style is a great introduction to yoga.

-This practice of yoga takes into consideration individual conditions and purposes.
-It is best taught privately.
-Key characteristics include the careful integration of the flow of breath with movement of the spine, with sequencing, adaptations and intensity dependent upon the overall contexts and goals of the student.
-Practices may also include breath control (pranayama), meditation, reflection, study and other classic elements.
+Viniyoga takes into consideration the conditions and purposes of the individual.
+This yoga style is best taught privately.
+Key characteristics of Viniyoga include the careful integration of the breath flow with movement of the spine, sequencing, adaptations and intensity dependent upon the goals and overall contexts of the user.
+Practices may also include pranayama (breath control), reflection, meditation, study and other elements.